coughingmouse/p-layout/README.md

 * Use sane home row
 * Work with any ISO compatible keyboard layout (European, US, KR types considered; but JP type to be considered optionally)
 * Be as conservative as possible so that normal people may "actually" use it
+* (International English specific) Move T to the home row

 ## Possibly FAQ
 * Why are the positions of / and \ still quite arbitrary?